MUSTE-Project/MULLE/BACKLOG.md

 https://github.com/MUSTE-Project/MULLE/issues/3

-Inn `Protocol.emptyMenus` and `Protocol.assembleMenus` we make use of `unsafeTakeTree`.
+In `Protocol.emptyMenus` and `Protocol.assembleMenus` we make use of `unsafeTakeTree`.
 This is perhaps inelegant, but should be safe.
 Should work under the assumption that all the trees we consider have the same linearization, so it probably shouldn't matter which one we